Rajujee/404-proxy/README.md

 ## Usage
 * Copy e404_proxy.php into the document root of your website.
 * Add required environment variables.
-* Set this script for handling 404 errors.
+* Set this script to handle 404 errors.

 For example, with .htaccess:
 <pre>